 1. Screening and Referral Procedures

-o A description of the screening and referral procedures that will be used to increase the number of students referred for evaluation
+A description of the screening and referral procedures that will be used to increase the number of students referred for evaluation o A description of the evaluation procedures and measurement instruments that will be used

 2. Student Evaluation Procedures